- 2 Bedrooms

 - Washing Machine

-About this PropertyUnwind and relax at this peaceful, inviting, 2 bedroom, 1 bath bungalow on Ocracoke Island.
-A Shore Thing is charmingly adorned with handsome photography, artwork and eclectic beach decor.
+About this PropertyUnwind and relax at this peaceful, comfortable, 2 bedroom, 1 bath bungalow on Ocracoke Island.
+A Shore Thing is attractively adorned with enchanting photography, artwork and eclectic beach decor.
 The screened in porch extends the living space generously.
-Adore a meal out to the screened porch for a treat.
+Relish a meal out to the screened porch for a treat.

 Great for a couple or a modest family!
 A Shore Thing is a brief bicycle ride or walk to stores, galleries and eateries.